acmesh-official/acme.sh/README.md

 2. Dnspod.cn api
 3. Cloudxns.com api

-More apis are comming soon....
+More apis are coming soon....

 If your dns provider is not in the supported list above, you can write your own script api easily.